 Massive Analysis of cDNA Ends = highly sensitive 3′ mRNA-Seq

-High Resolution Gene Expression at only 10% of RNA-Seq sequencing costs – Service or Kit
+High-Resolution Gene Expression at only 10% of RNA-Seq sequencing costs – down to single-cell amounts of input material- Service or Kit

 In MACE-Seq, each molecule is barcoded with a unique sequence (“TrueQuant” -unique molecular identifiers) for PCR bias elimination (patented).
 Thanks to our latest improvements, the method is highly sensitive and requires only the content of a single cell of mRNA (the section “Sensitivity and reliability for low input” below will be updated soon).
 Our service ranges from RNA-extraction to bioinformatics.
 MACE-Seq is also available as a kit for your own lab.